 Is Syrian Rue Psychoactive?

 Yes.
-While the main effect of harmala alkaloids is purgative, when higher dosages are taken, hypnagogic visions and other psychoactive effects may be experienced such visual trails, closed eye visuals, and oneirophrenia (a dreamlike state), even without combining it with other drugs.
+While the main effect of harmala alkaloids is purgative, when higher dosages are taken, hypnagogic visions and other psychoactive effects may be experienced such as visual trails, closed-eye visuals, and oneirophrenia (a dreamlike state), even without combining it with other drugs.

 The seeds are often used as an ayahuasca analog as they contain some of the same alkaloids as Banisteriopsis caapi, the original ayahuasca plant.

-Ayahuasca is any plant which neutralizes an enzyme in our digestive tract that deactivates our internally generated DMT.
+Ayahuasca is any plant that neutralizes an enzyme in our digestive tract that deactivates our internally generated DMT.
 DMT is the “spirit molecule,” associated with lucid dreams, out-of-body and near-death experiences, and spiritual visions.

 We have small amounts of DMT in our bodies naturally, and we could (if it wasn’t illegal) ingest more orally, but it is destroyed in the body by an enzyme called MAO (monoamine oxidase).
-Ayahuasca plants, including the seeds of Peganum harmala, contain substances which are MAO inhibitors, meaning they block the MAO enzyme, thereby allowing internal DMT (or ingested DMT) to bring about its psychedelic effects.
+Ayahuasca plants, including the seeds of Peganum harmala, contain substances that are MAO inhibitors, meaning they block the MAO enzyme, thereby allowing internal DMT (or ingested DMT) to bring about its psychedelic effects.

-The fact that we have small amounts of DMT in our bodies explain why Peganum harmala may be psychoactive on its own.
+The fact that we have small amounts of DMT in our bodies explains why Peganum harmala may be psychoactive on its own.
 However, a really strong effect would require ingesting extra DMT.

-There are other monoamines as well which are replenished when a MAOI such as Syrian rue is ingested, including neurotransmitters (serotonin, dopamine) and hormones (melatonin, epinephrine, and norepinephrine).
+There are other monoamines as well which are replenished when an MAOI such as Syrian rue is ingested, including neurotransmitters (serotonin, dopamine) and hormones (melatonin, epinephrine, and norepinephrine).
 This also may contribute to the psychoactive effect of Peganum harmala, and is also why some MAOIs can be used as anti-depressants.

 Combining MAOIs with other substances including hallucinogens such as mescaline, LSD, psilocybin, Ephedra, and even Cannabis and alcohol, may potentiate their effects.
 In Morocco, a harmel wine is available.

 The potentiation provided by smoking Syrian rue may last up to 48 hours.
 (But more about smoking Peganum harmala later.)